Yaskawa-Global/SmartPendantSDK/docs/en/howto-insert-job-commands.md

     pendant.insertInstructionAtSelectedLine(cmd);
 ```

-Using this function requires that the user has the current job programming screen open, the controller is in Manual(Teach) operation mode and the job is editable.
+Using this function requires the user to 1) have the current job programming screen open, 2) the controller in Manual(Teach) operation mode, and 3) the job is editable.

 On success, the function returns the String `"Success"`.
-Otherwise, the string will indicate the error - such as if the specified job doesn't exist, isn't editable etc. (see return values documented in the function reference).
+Otherwise, the string will indicate the error - such as if the specified job does not exist, isn't editable etc. (see return values documented in the function reference).

 Currently, the only commands supported for insertion are: